jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 sliding between the 1.

-In cases when it's preferable to keep the barre intact, the 7 can also be played by reaching up with the pinkie finger on the 4th string.
+In cases when it's preferable to keep the barre intact, the 7 can also be played by reaching up with the fourth finger on the 4th string.

 ## Whole fretboard